nikhil-github/api-cab-data/README.md

 ## Assumptions:
 - No requirement for distributed cache and in memory caching is allowed.
 - The date format used in this API is YYYY-MM-DD.
+- By Passing cache is an optional parameter and if no supplied its value is false.

 ## Pre-Requisites:
 - Git (just to clone the repo)